slowkow/hlabud/index.md

     ## DRB1*03:01:05   0   1   1   0   1   0   0   1
     ## DRB1*03:02:03   1   0   0   1   0   1   1   0

-From this output, we can conclude that four amino acid positions distinguish these alleles.
+From this output, we can conclude that four positions (26, 28, 47, 86)
+distinguish these two HLA-DRB1 alleles.
+We see that DRB1\*03:01:05 has a F at position 26 and DRB1\*03:02:03 has a Y.

 # Installation